National Tartan Day on April 6th honors the Scottish heritage flowing through the United States.

 Not only can we point to the country’s founding fathers, but of the 43 Presidents who have taken office, 33 have been of Scottish descent.

 Those with Tartan blood were and are independent and resourceful.
 They are prolific inventors and writers.
 They are talented musicians and artists, experienced leaders, and scholars.
 In the United States today, over 11 million Americans claim Scottish or Scotch-Irish roots.
 That makes them the 8th largest ethnic group in the United States.
-Tune into the 5th season of Outlander.
+Try Outlander.

 HOW TO OBSERVE #NationalTartanDay